iitmcvg/presentations/tgif-july/PITCHME.md

 For Impact Projects

-* Verihelp, a startup using AI to secure school children
+* _Verihelp_, a startup using AI to secure school children

 * A Shipping based company, which wants to automate maintainance tasks.

 * Hyperverge, Predible in possiblities too

+Note:
+ - Why havent we named the shipping company?
+ - Ask muthu XD

 +++

-## Testing waters
+### Testing waters

 * Plan on taking up two only till December